weblate/qTox_enhanced-1/INSTALL.md

 ---

 Most of the dependencies should be available through your package manager.
-You may either follow the directions below, or simply run `./simple_make.sh` after cloning this repository, which will attempt to automatically download dependencies followed by compilation.

 <a name="ubuntu-easy" />